BylnovNick450504/TEVNICKS/README.md

 The product should have:

-1. All buttons should be signed.
-2. The product should be reliable.
+1. The product should be reliable.
-3. The product should run equal on Windows and Linux.
+2. The product should run equal on Windows and Linux.